gkibria121/jump-into-job-docs/docs/02-users/job-seeker.md

-### **1. Job Seeker**

-**Description:**
+---
+title: Job Seeker
-A job seeker is an individual who uses the portal to find, apply for, and track job opportunities.
+description: A job seeker is an individual who uses the portal to find, apply for, and track job opportunities.
 They can manage resumes, view job statuses, and receive updates.
+---

 **Information They Need:**